How to Have a Good Meditation Retreat: In Theory and Practice

 Are We Ruled by Thought or Emotion?

-“I’m hooked on a feeling; I’m high on believing.” – Blue Swede
+“I’m hooked on a feeling; I’m high on believing.”—Mark James, popularised by Blue Swede

 Deceptive Dichotomies